Hiladolev/My-Task-Board/README.md

     <img src="https://skillicons.dev/icons?i=html,css,js,bootstrap" />
 </p>

-## Getting Started

 ## Installation

-To start using TaskMaster, simply download or clone this repository and open the index.html file in your preferred web browser.
+To start using TaskMaster, simply download or clone this repository and open the `index.html` file in your preferred web browser.